dmarakom6/shellnotes/README.md

 ```
 Then, the [default regular notes editor](#the-default-note-editors) window will pop-up.
 Take your notes, save the file, done!
 ## Using `quicknote`
 Open the terminal.
 Type `quicknote` and the name of the new note's name.
-If you don't set a name after the command as a parameter, shellnotes will ask you for it again.
+If you don't set a name after the command as an argument, shellnotes will ask you for it again.
 It's similar to `newnote`:
 ```
-user@device:folder$ quicknote helloWorld => no extension needed!
+user@device:folder$ quicknote helloWorld
 ```
 or:
 ```